SojebSikder/sdm/README.md

 # Supported commands

-- `download` - for downloading file, also support `--output` flag that used to specify the output location
+- `download` - for downloading file
+    - (optional) support `--output` flag that used to specify the output location
+    - (optional) `--worker` flag to override the worker count